arsen-hnatiuk/lazified-pdap/README.md

-# lazified-generalized-conditional-gradient
+# lazified-pdap
-Implementation of the Lazified PDAP algorithm, as well as
+Implementation of the Lazified PDAP algorithm, as well as the Newton variants.

 To create a conda environment with the required dependencies, run the command
 ```